Structured Logging

 This "double serialization" defeats the purpose of structured logging.

-The Solution: Automatic Separate File Handler
+The Solution: Automatic Handler Configuration

 When you enable structured logging: